joseambrosioo/gender_prediction/README.md

       ![10](https://github.com/user-attachments/assets/970408c4-22d2-44b1-a561-4a8e820fddfe)

+      *Figure 12.
+Test Sample 5*

     - **Accuracy of Test Set**: **100%**

     *Example of test set predictions where the model classifies gender accurately.*

+## Conclusion
+This CNN-based gender classification model achieved a high validation accuracy of 91%, demonstrating its potential for real-world applications such as demographic analysis, security, and personalized services.
+The project highlights the effectiveness of CNNs in handling large image datasets for accurate predictions.

 ## Code Snippets
 Below are key sections of the code used in this project: